Humbly Homemade

 • Add the dry ingredients to the wet ingredients and mix just until you cannot see dry flour anymore.
 Fold in the chocolate chips.

 • Line a muffin tin with four cupcake liners.
-Fill them three-quarters full with the batter.
+Fill them two-thirds full with the batter.

 • Bake for 16 to 20 minutes, until a toothpick comes out clean from the center of the cupcakes.